Nursing Students practicing in the nursing simulation labs

 We are committed to the Mary legacy of preparing highly competent and compassionate nurses eager to fulfill their own caring ministry to individuals, families, and communities.

-Dr. Billie Madler, Associate Dean of Nursing
+Dr. Billie Madler, Dean, College of Nursing

 Take Your Next Step in Nursing